Dcent/PdfSplitter/README.md

 Thread splitting to speed up
 OCR creation and save in Pdf, using google tesseract ocr

-Write in issues section for more suggestions or found bugs
+Write in issues section for found bugs and Discussions for more suggestions